JV4K/STM32_Motor_control/README.md

 # STM32_Motor_control
 PID controller and encoder processing project.

 This project is a result of my University project.
-My friend and I are developing a mecanum-wheels laboratory platform.
+My friend and I are developing a mecanum-wheels laboratory robot which is intended to be an educational platform for those who study robotics.

 Content:
 1. reg.h/.c files, which contain PID-controller structure and functions